DPDK/dpdk/doc/guides/tools/flow-perf.rst

 	Add raw decap action to all flows actions.
 	Data is the data needed to be decaped, with fixed values.
 	Example: raw-decap=ether,ipv4,gre

+*	``--vxlan-encap``
+	Add vxlan encap action to all flows actions.
+	Data to encap is fixed with pattern: ether,ipv4,udp,vxlan, all encapped items have fixed values.

+*	``--vxlan-decap``
+	Add vxlan decap action to all flows actions.